-2. In the Add Node screen that opens shown in the figure following, provide a name, IP address and protocol.
+In the Add Node screen that opens shown in the figure following, provide a name, IP address or Hostname (FQDN), and protocol.
+The option to use Hostname (FQDN) rather than a hardcoded IP address gives you added flexibility when designing your telephony network.

-Figure 3-2: Node Name | IP Address | Protocol
+Figure 3-2: Node Name | IP Address / Hostname (FQDN) | Protocol